-\ Actual starting date will depend on the agreement between the placement and York University being signed, and all paperwork being submitted (including criminal record checks, where required).
+^{} Actual starting date will depend on the agreement between the placement and York University being signed, and all paperwork being submitted (including criminal record checks, where required).

-required processes prior to entering my practicum placement, and to abide by both York University's policies and procedures, the workplace's policies and procedures and all laws.
-Student Name Student Signature Date I approve this proposal and agree to the placement, as outlined.
-Community Placement Supervisor Community Placement Supervisor Signature Date To be completed after form is submitted to the Practicum Office: I approve this proposal and agree to the placement, as outlined.
+required processes prior to entering my pra- procedures, the workplace's policies and pro- cticum placement, and to abide by both York Ui ocedures and all laws. niversity's policies and Student Name Student Signature Date I approve this proposal and agree to the placement, as outlined.
+Community Placement Supervisor Community Placement Supervisor Signature Date To be completed after form is submitted to the Experiential Education Office: I approve this proposal and agree to the placement, as outlined.
 Associate Director, Experiential Education Name Associate Director, Experiential Education Signature Date